cyb3rpsych0s1s/audioware/book/pages/getting-started.md

 ---

-If you want to look at what you can further do, head over to [How to use?](./USAGE.md) for more.
+If you want to dive in directly, head over to [How to use?](./HOWTO.md) for more.